 When we first begin looking at the different bean bag options, we found that many of the bags on the market were filled with hot air.
 Somewhat literally, we found that many quote-unquote ‘full’ bags were actually 25-30% empty.
 While there is certainly a factor where some of the beads, pellets, etc. can settle during shipping, leaving an entire quarter of the bag empty has a dramatic effect on the bag when someone goes to sit in it.
 Rather simply, the less foam in the bag, the more likely you are to wind up sitting on the floor because of how the pellets and beads move around and compress under a person’s weight.

 That was one of the first things we wanted to fix.
 Our bean bag chairs are literally pounds heavier than any other bag on the market.
 Those extra pounds of foam directly translate into comfort as you sink into one of our bean bag chairs.
-With less air space in the bag, there is less space for dispersion, and the end result is the comfort you want and a chair which conforms to your body effortlessly.
+With less air space in the bag, there is less space for dispersion, and the end result is the comfort you want and a chair that conforms to your body effortlessly.

 Another factor, as we said before, was the quality of the foam.
 When we began examining the other products on the market, we found that most bean bag chairs were stuffed with used and cut up furniture pads.
 This resulted in foam which was already pre-pressed and did not have the fluffiness that we wanted in our bean bag choices.
-As a result, we order and receive only the finest in 100% virgin foam that have been specifically made for us.
+As a result, we order and receive only the finest in 100% virgin foam that has been specifically made for us.

 Even beyond that, each bean bag can be customized in a variety of ways.
 You can adjust the color of the suede or opt for multi-color or print designs.
 You can even include messages on the bags, which make them perfect as gifts or for the sports enthusiast in the house who needs their team’s name stenciled on everything they own.
 Even as a gift idea for graduating students, a foam bag is perfect because of those options.
-For a very small additional cost, your child’s bean bag chair can be color coded to their new college and even have their name stenciled on the bag in order to make sure it remains theirs.
+For a very small additional cost, your child’s bean bag chair can be color-coded to their new college and even have their name stenciled on the bag in order to make sure it remains theirs.

 With all of these choices, it is clear why Ultimate Sack makes some of the best bean bag chairs on the market today.